AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 - Our proposed ASPP_CBAM module improves upon the traditional ASPP by incorporating an attention operation through a CBAM module after the concatenation process, followed by a 1×1 convolution layer to reduce the number of channels.
 This way, the features at each scale of the spatial pyramid receive attention, enhancing the treatment of these features.
 The features will initially reshaped to a $1024\times\frac{H} {16}\times\frac{W}{16}$ size and then fed into the ASPP_CBAM module, and this module does not change the dimension when outputs. #need_cut

 ### Upsampling Stage
 - The Upsampling Stage  consists of 4 decoder block and a segmentation head, incrementally restores the feature map from $1024\times\frac{H} {16}\times\frac{W}{16}$ to an intelligible segmentation mask with size of $Class \times H\times W$.
-We design the basic upsample module that contains a upsample operation and a CBAM.
+We design the basic upsample module that contains a upsample operation and a CBAM block, the process of which could be described as #formula .
 Besides, before upsample, the decoder block would receive the feature information via skip-connection.
 After 4 decoder blocks of different dimensions, the feature map finally reshape to normal and interpretable shape through the segmentation head.

 ## Adaptive Skip-connections